-Seed Bars !
-A basic, simple recipe for nut-free, oil-free, refined sugar-free, paleo approved energy bars that are super crunchy, energizing and addicting!
+How to Make Seed Bars!
+An easy recipe for nut-free, oil-free, paleo-approved energy bars that are super crunchy, energizing and addicting!
 The perfect snack!
 Vegan Adaptable !

 What I personally love about them is how convenient they are as a “grab and go” snack- keeping me feeling energized and fueled whether I’m running errands,hiking or cross-country skiing.
 Easily transportable, I keep a little zip-lock bag tucked away in the glove compartment of my car for hunger emergencies.
 Pretty handy.

-Super Seeds- pumpkin seeds, sunflower seeds, chia seeds, sesame seeds, flax seeds, and hemp seeds are packed full of nutrients – fiber, protein and health boosting vitamins and minerals – nutritional powerhouses!
+Super Seeds- pumpkin seeds, sunflower seeds, chia seeds, sesame seeds, flax seeds, and hemp seeds are packed full of nutrients – fiber, protein and health-boosting vitamins and minerals – nutritional powerhouses!

 We are on our third batch this month.
 I just make the Seed Bars and leave them out on the counter in the kitchen for easy snacking.
 They magically disappear!